 In 2016, the McDowell Technical Community College GED, English as a Second Language, Adult Basic Education, and Early College students began volunteering in the St. John’s Community Garden with more than $2000 in total scholarships awarded to students dedicating significant time in the garden.

 In 2017, over 1,000 pounds of vegetables were gleaned from Erma’s Produce and LNJ Farms by the St. John’s Gardeners and distributed at the Martha Simmon’s Food Pantry.
 In 2017, a Human Hurt and Hope grant from the WNC Diocese funded the installation of a crosswalk through the garden, increasing accessibility.
+With intensive gardening methods we continue to provide over 1ooo pounds of vegetables for our food pantry from our small garden each year.

 In 2019, community gardening memberships were established to help offset some of the gardening expenses.
 Similar to the Community Supported Agriculture Model (CSA), members contribute to the garden’s annual operational fund and receive a share of the harvest in return.
 Thanks to funds raised from the garden memberships, SJCG acquired and installed a permanent watering system in 2019.